Good Morning Traders,

 - Asian Contagion - happening now

-Crude oil is trading higher and the US Dollar is declining.
+Crude oil is trading lower and the US Dollar is advancing.
 This is normal.
 Crude typically makes 3 major moves (long or short) during the course of any trading day: around 7 AM EST, 9 AM EST and 2 PM EST when the crude market closes.
 If crude makes major moves around those time frames, then this would suggest normal trending, if not it would suggest that something is not quite right.
-If you feel compelled to trade consider doing so after 10 AM when the markets give us better direction.
+If you feel compelled to trade consider doing so after 10:30 AM when the economic reports/crude inventory numbers are released and the markets give us better direction.
 As always watch and monitor your order flow as anything can happen in this market.
 This is why monitoring order flow in today's market is crucial.
 We as traders are faced with numerous challenges that we didn't have a few short years ago.
 High Frequency Trading is one of them.
 I'm not an advocate of scalping however in a market as volatile as this scalping is an alternative to trend trading.

 Remember that without knowledge of order flow we as traders are risking our hard earned capital and the Smart Money will have no issue taking it from us.
 Regardless of whatever platform you use for trading purposes you need to make sure it's monitoring order flow.
 Sceeto does an excellent job at this.
 To fully capitalize on this newsletter it is important that the reader understand how the various market correlate.
 More on this in subsequent editions.